mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/haproxy-templates/index.md

 <tr><td><code>HAPROXY_BACKEND_HTTP<br>_HEALTHCHECK_OPTIONS</code></td><td>Sets HTTP health check options, such as health check timeout interval and consecutive failures allowed.

-The valid options for first health check or first health check for a given service are exposed as follows:
+The valid options for first health check, or first health check for a given service, are exposed as follows:
 - healthCheckPortIndex
 - healthCheckPort
 - healthCheckProtocol